LW83/sorting_hat/README.md

 ### Features Testing
  - All design features have been manually tested with the outcome of this testing set out below.
+ - Screenshots have also been included in the Features section above to show the validation output for the various inputs requested from the user.
+ - Testing was completed in my local terminal and also in Heroku post deployment.

 ![Features Testing](./docs/feature-testing.png)